ianfoo/ship30for30/day-06-kitchen-therapy.md

 something: I don't really care what you're not doing.
 I care what you *are* doing, instead.

 Me?
-I spend way too much time lolligagging in the kitchen.
+I spend way too much time lollygagging in the kitchen.
 I'm not a fancy cook, and definitely not a fast one, but it doesn't matter.
 Time in the kitchen is quiet therapy.
 When you work a lot with a computer, in a made up world, making something with your hands is especially rewarding.
 The virtual world is